 Press CTRL + J to duplicate the background layer or right-click on the background layer choose ‘duplicate layer.’
 We are duplicating the background layer because in Photoshop background layer has no transparency and also, duplicating the layer will not harm your original image.
 Now you’ll have two layer background copy and background (see the below image).
 Just delete the background layer as we don’t need that.

-Activate the Magic Want Tool (W).
-Then simply click on the background to select it and it will select the background.
+Activate the Quick Selection Tool (W) and make sure Add to Selection option is selected on the option bar.
+Then simply drag it on the background to select it and it will select the background.
 Here you can see the marching ants showing that we’ve selected the background.

-Since we all know that Magic Wand Tool (W) works on the color sample so sometimes if your subject has white or near to white color (like you see the man has the gray color jacket) then it can select that part as well.
+Since we all know that Quick Selection Tool (W) works on the color sample so sometimes if your subject has white or near to white color (like you see the man has the gray color jacket) then it can select that part as well.
 The reason is simple because the gray color is near to White color.

 Here you can see we’ve man parts selected as well: